Shaerif/bash-install-vscode/getting-started.md

 ---
 layout: page
 title: "Get Ready"
-permalink: /get-ready
+permalink: /getting-started
 ---

-## Get Ready
+## Getting Started

 First off, let's install Visual Studio Code on your machine!
 Visual Studio Code (VSCode for short) is an advanced text editor that is cross-platform.
 We will use VSCode to learn C++, so buckle up and let's get started!